Concepts

 Things you should know before beginning

-Moontale's main language is a variant of Markdown that allows mixing Lua code with regular text.
+Moontale's main language is a variant of that allows mixing Lua code with regular text.
 We'll call this language 'Moontale-flavoured-Markdown' - MFM for short.
-The Syntax section has more details on the differences.
+The section has more details on the differences.

 In Twine, a Story is a collection of Passages that are (typically) joined together by Links.